rockettheme/docs/Docs/wordpress/themes/galatea/faq.md

 ## What is RokSprocket?

 [RokSprocket][roksprocket] is a powerful content display extension for WordPress 3.x.
-It was designed as the successor to our legacy content extensions: RokStories, RokTabs, RokNewsPager, RokNewsflash, RokMicronews, and basically any widget in the RT arsenal that manipulates and displays articles.
+It was designed as the successor to our legacy content extensions: RokStories, RokTabs, RokNewsPager, RokNewsflash, RokMicronews, and basically any widget in the RT arsenal that manipulates and displays posts.

 ## What is Gantry?